PeaceDucko/radboud-naco-project/README.md

-# radboud-naco-project
+# Image Classification with Puissance-assisted Neuroevolution

-radboud naco project is a Natural computing project made by students of Radboud University.
+"Image Classification with Puissance-assisted Neuroevolution" is a Natural computing project made by students of Radboud University.
 This project applies Mutational Puissance Assisted Neuroevolution to NEAT.